JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 to see the timelines for different Kubernetes versions and their support in AKS.
 And next to it, you'll also find [AKS Components Breaking Changes by Version](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-components-breaking-changes-by-version).

-Above just means, that you should be prepared to update your Kubernetes clusters and you should be prepared for the changes that come with it.
+Above just means, that you should be prepared to upgrade your Kubernetes clusters _at least once per year_ you should be prepared for the changes that come with it.

 ---